microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 Connect-Entra
 ```

-This example shows how to connect your current PowerShell session to a Microsoft Entra ID tenant using credentials.
+This command connects the current PowerShell session to a Microsoft Entra ID tenant using credentials.

 ### Example 2: Delegated access: Connect a PowerShell session to a tenant with required scopes